h4zielh/html_scratches/README.md

 # html_scratches
-repository to test somethings in html
+ I made this repository just to test some ideas, no big deal.